-- 7.6 It is agreed that the prison population is forecast to increase over the next ten years, reaching unprecedented levels by 2030.
-The MoJ is therefore seeking to deliver additional prison places through the refurbishment and expansion of existing prisons, and construction of new prisons. - 7.7 It is agreed that the refurbishment and expansion of existing prisons cannot meet all of the forecast demand, nor does it represent the best value for money.
-As such, there is a need for new prisons to be constructed. - 7.8 The proposed prison is one of four new prisons which will help to address the forecast increased demand for prison places.
-It is agreed that these new prisons need to be distributed across the country in order to best target the areas of greatest forecast demand. - 7.9 It is agreed that there is a specific need for new Category C resettlement prison places in the North West.
-Category C resettlement prisons provide prisoners with the opportunity to develop skills so they can find work and resettle back into the community on release. - 7.10 It is agreed that the site search criteria are appropriate.
+- 5.5.
+It is agreed that the prison population is forecast to increase over the next ten years, but the extent of that growth is not agreed. - 5.6.
+It is agreed that the refurbishment and expansion of existing prisons cannot meet all of the forecast demand, nor does it represent the best value for money.
+As such, there is a need for new prisons to be constructed. - 5.7.
+The proposed prison is one of four new prisons which will help to address the forecast increased demand for prison places.
+It is agreed that these new prisons need to be distributed across the country in order to best target the areas of greatest forecast demand. - 5.8.
+It is agreed that there is a specific need for new Category C resettlement prison places in the North West.
+Category C resettlement prisons provide prisoners with the opportunity to develop skills so they can find work and resettle back into the community on release.

+5.9.
+It is agreed that the site search criteria are appropriate.